 - Completed Application Form.
 (Found on their website.)

+- Two references per person (ideally landlord/warden and a member of academic staff)

 - Current Landlord/Warden reference.

 - Copy of your Matriculation card.

-- Copy of photograph page from passport.
+- · Copy of photograph page from passport.

-- Guarantor Form.
+- · Guarantor Form.

-Application process: The list of all the properties they own is on the website and if you want to express interest email a completed application form to info@standys.co.uk.
+Application process: The list of all the properties they own is on the website and if you want to express interest email info@standys.co.uk.
 A viewing will be set up and if you decide to proceed with the property they will ask for the other required documents.